autowarefoundation/autoware.core/planning/autoware_path_generator/README.md

 # Path Generator

-The `path_generator` node receives a route from `mission_planner` and converts the centerline into a path.
+The `path_generator` node receives a route from `mission_planner` and converts the center line into a path.
 If the route has waypoints set, it generates a path passing through them.

 This package is a simple alternative of `behavior_path_generator`.